 The staff liaison serves as the link between City staff, City Council, and BCC members.
 The City Manager assigns a staff liaison to each BCC to provide support, coordination, and guidance.
 The Staff Liaison makes sure that required BCC meetings occur and, in conjunction with the Chair, prepares the monthly meeting agendas.
 The staff liaison is also responsible for the coordination, distribution, and posting of all committee agendas pursuant to the Ralph M. Brown Act.
+Staff reports shall be provided to BCC members and the public seven days in advance of each meeting.
 Committee members should feel free to contact the staff liaison with questions or requests for support such as sharing City policy or program information and providing historical context to issue under review by the BCC.
 Staff liaisons will provide direction, guidance, and clerical, organizational, and administrative support to commissions on an as needed basis.
 The staff liaison also facilitates the transmission of BCC interests, concerns, and recommendations to the City Manager and City Council.